-- 1) Any property specific impairment is first offset against the revaluation reserve for that property. - 2) Any excess of impairment over revaluation reserve is charged to Income and Expenditure - 3) The value of this excess has been estimated to be £1.3M for 2009/10 based on the indices provided - 4) The impairment charge does not affect the control agreed for the Trust - 5) The impairment charge is included within the calculation of the Trust's surplus /deficit reported for statutory accounting.
+1) Any property specific impairment is first offset against the revaluation reserve for that property,

+- 2) Any excess of impairment over revaluation reserve is charged to Income and Expenditure - 3) The value of this excess has been estimated to be £1.3M for 2009/10 based on the indices provided - 4) The impairment charge does not affect the control agreed for the Trust - 5) The impairment charge is included within the calculation of the Trust's surplus /deficit reported for statutory accounting.

 Document Title Clinical Quality and Patient Safety Report Report Author(s) Dr Fionna Moore, Medical Director Lead Director Contact Details Aim To provide the Board with evidence of progressing clinical quality and patient safety.

-The Medical Director's report has been renamed to ensure that greater assurance is provided on clinical quality matters and that patient safety issues are made more explicit.
+Key Issues for the Board d The Medical Director's report has been renamed to ensure that greater assurance is provided on clinical quality matters and that patient safety issues are made more explicit.
 The report will continue to focus on the 7 Domains of Standards for Better Health.

-Issues to highlight:

-Domain 1 (safety): the Serious Untoward Policy is under revision.
-A retrospective review of incidents from 2009 has been undertaken with a representative of NHS London to ensure consistency.

-The Policy for managing controlled drugs is under revision.

-Domain 2 (Clinical and cost effectiveness): Survival from out of hospital cardiac arrest ahs increased significantly.

-All Team Leaders will have completed a 2 week 'Clinical Update' course by the end of January.

-Domain 3 (Governance): The Safeguarding declaration has been revised and expanded.

-CQC registration: the Trust has adequate evidence of compliance against clinical outcomes with the possible exception of outcome 9 (management of medicines).
-The work being undertaken gives assurance that we will be compliant by 31st March 2010.
+Issues to highlight: erious Untoward Policy is under revision.
+A retrospective review of een undertaken with a representative of NHS London to ensure The Policy for managing of controlled drugs is under revision.
+Domain 2 ( Clinical and c increased significantly. ost effectiveness): Survival from out of hospital cardiac arrest ahs All Team Leaders will hav January. e completed a 2 week 'Clinical Update' course by the end of Domain 3 ( Governance ): The Safeguarding declaration has been revised and expanded.
+CQC registration : the Trust has adequate evidence of compliance against clinical outcomes with the possible exception of outcome 9 (management of medicines).
+The work being undertaken gives assurance that we will be compliant by 31 st March 2010.
 Domain 6 (Infection prevention and control): further progress recorded on a number of work streams.

-Domain 7: (Public Health): Continuing reduction in cases of H1N1 influenza.

-That the Board notes the report

-Has an EIA been carried out?
-N/A (If not, state reasons)
+Domain 7: (Public Health ): Continuing reduction in cases of H1N1 influenza.
+Mitigating Actions (Con trols) Recommendations to th e Board That the Board notes the report Equality Impact Assess ment Has an EIA been carried out?
+N/A (If not, state reasons) Key Issues from Assessment